cashtokens/cashtokens/readme.md

 This is a particularly critical use case for covenants, as it enables covenants to modify the commitment in a [tracking token](#covenant-tracking-non-fungible-tokens) without exhaustively validating that the interaction did not unexpectedly mint new tokens (allowing the user to impersonate the covenant).
 While exhaustive validation could be made efficient with new VM opcodes, such validation may commonly conflict across covenants, preventing them from being used in the same transaction.
 As such, this proposal considers the `mutable` capability to be essential for [cross-covenant interfaces](#cross-contract-interfaces).

-Note, because minting and mutable tokens are not immutable, they can be implicitly destroyed, i.e. non-fungible tokens with either capability are not required to be transferred from a transaction's UTXOs to its outputs for the transaction to be considered valid ([unlike most tokens](#disallowing-implicit-destruction-of-immutable-tokens)).
-This is an important optimization for covenant use cases – tokens controlled by a covenant can be used to hold or share internal state within a coordinating set of covenants.
-By not requiring the token to be duplicated to a new `OP_RETURN` output each time it is mutated, transaction sizes are significantly reduced.
+### Safety from Accidental Destruction while Allowing Implicit Burns

-### Disallowing Implicit Destruction of Immutable Tokens
+This specification allows spent tokens from being implicitly destroyed by not re-including them in a transaction's outputs.
+Similar to BCH transactions, omission of any amount from the spent outputs in created UTXOs is allowed; unlike BCH transactions, such omissions are not claimable by miners as mining fees.
+This is a modest efficiency gain for most tokens as workarounds like OP_RETURN or burn addresses are not required.
+For mutable tokens where covenant usecases are especially important, not requiring old tokens to be deposited to burn outputs every time they're mutated presents a larger gain.

-This specification prevents ([most](#allowing-implicit-destruction-of-minting-tokens)) spent tokens from being implicitly destroyed by failing to re-include them in a transaction's outputs; for a transaction to be valid, each token present in the spent UTXOs must also appear in some output.
-This validation improves the safety of all wallet software – particularly of software released prior to the adoption of this specification (simplistic wallet software often does not parse or validate its own UTXOs, and may not be fully-aware of tokens).
+Some tokens will inevitably be deposited to outputs controlled via wallet software unaware of token capabilities due to age or conscious feature choices.
+Without additional safety measures, such wallets may accidentally burn tokens sent to them by omission.
+The [SIGHASH_TOKEN](#sighash-token) requirement for inputs spending token outputs prevent such accidents by requiring nHashTypes that non-supporting wallets are unlikely to be capable of using.

-Wallet software is most likely to be tested for correctness in the common case of sending and receiving BCH, but it is decreasingly likely to be free of bugs in less common functionality – like receiving and sending tokens.
-This specification takes the conservative approach: require tokens to be explicitly destroyed (by e.g. sending them to an `OP_RETURN` output), protecting end-users from loss due to wallet software bugs.
+For wallets that are built to be aware of tokens, they will need to be tested for correctness in building token transactions, similar to testing required for sending and receiving BCH.
+This specification maintains a similar requirement in both cases: Wallets cannot spend output types without being aware of their existence by design, while they are fully responsible for the safety of spending outputs they are aware of.

 ### Avoiding Proof-of-Work for Token Data Compression